Antisvinnn/WEB-25A/readme.md

-This is test repo for group WEB-25A
+This is test repo for group WEB-25A of MyIT